Accredited OGA Orton-Gillingham Practitioner Training

 Learn More Apply Now

-This Wellness in the Classroom Series provides educators with the science, theoretical frameworks and practical strategies to support students with learning differences in developing healthy wellness habits that facilitate learning.
+Positive Education Teacher Training provides educators with the science, theoretical frameworks and practical strategies to support all students in developing healthy wellness habits that facilitate learning, such as resilience and a growth mindset.

 Custom Workshops for Schools